midian4536/si4455-pic24-rf/Readme.md

   - ~~Implement **half-duplex communication**.~~ After testing, we confirmed that **Si4455 Rev C2A** (used in this project) does not support half-duplex communication.
 However, **Si4455 Rev B1A** may have this capability.
   - Investigate **UART communication errors** after initialization.
 The issue might be caused by **fast transmission rates**—adding a small delay between transmissions could improve stability.
+  - Variable length packet transmission is not stable, awaiting subsequent refinement.

 ## Author Information